WDM: 3D Wavelet Diffusion Models for High-Resolution Medical Image Synthesis: Introduction

 \section{Introduction}

 Costly and labor-intensive image acquisition, as well as privacy concerns, are reasons for one of the main challenges in medical image analysis with deep learning - the lack of large-scale datasets.
 Recent research \cite{ktena2023generative,sagers2023augmenting} suggests that generative models can help to close this gap by augmenting small datasets with synthetic data.
 In addition, generative models often form the basis for downstream tasks like semantic segmentation, anomaly detection, image reconstruction, or image-to-image translation.
 They are, therefore, of great value to the entire community.
-Due to the three-dimensionality of medical images, like CT- or MR-scans, generative modeling of high-resolution medical images is particularly challenging and often limited by the available GPU memory.
+Due to the three-dimensional nature of medical images, like CT- or MR-scans, generative modeling of high-resolution medical images is particularly challenging and often limited by the available GPU memory.
 While recent research on this topic focused on scaling to high resolutions via cascaded image generation or by applying generative models on learned latent representations of the data, we present a different approach that applies diffusion models on wavelet-decomposed images.
 An overview of our method is shown in Fig. \ref{fig:overview}.

 The proposed wavelet diffusion model, further called WDM, effectively reduces the required GPU memory and scales to high resolutions.
-Our main contributions are: \begin{itemize} \item We propose WDM, a memory-efficient 3D Wavelet Diffusion Model for medical image synthesis. \item Our approach can generate high-quality images with resolutions up to $256 \times 256 \times 256$ and can be trained on a single \SI{40}{\giga\byte} GPU. \item The proposed method demonstrates state-of-the-art image fidelity (FID) and sample diversity (MS-SSIM) scores at a resolution of $128 \times 128 \times 128$, while outperforming all comparing methods at a resolution of $256 \times 256 \times 256$. \end{itemize}
+Our main contributions are: \begin{itemize} \item We propose WDM, a memory-efficient 3D Wavelet Diffusion Model for medical image synthesis. \item The proposed method can generate high-quality images with resolutions up to $256 \times 256 \times 256$ and can be trained on a single \SI{40}{\giga\byte} GPU. \item The proposed method demonstrates state-of-the-art image fidelity (FID) and sample diversity (MS-SSIM) scores at a resolution of $128 \times 128 \times 128$, while outperforming all comparing methods at a resolution of $256 \times 256 \times 256$. \end{itemize}